Aaditya-7937/Simple_MCP_ressl/README.md

-# Advanced File Search MCP Server
+# File Search MCP Server

-A fully-featured Model Context Protocol (MCP) server providing comprehensive file search capabilities.
+A simple MCP server for searching keywords in text files.

 ## Features

-- **Multiple Search Modes**: Exact, case-insensitive, regex, and word-boundary matching
-- **Batch Search**: Search across multiple files and directories
+- **Keyword Search**: Search for a keyword in `.txt` files.
+- **Case-Insensitive Matching**: Finds keywords regardless of case.
+- **Line Numbers**: Returns the line number for each match.
-- **File Information**: Get detailed file metadata and statistics
+- **Basic Error Handling**: Handles file not found and encoding errors.
-- **Pattern Matching**: Find files by name patterns and types
-- **Context Awareness**: Show lines around matches for better understanding
-- **Encoding Detection**: Automatic handling of different file encodings
-- **Error Handling**: Robust error handling with informative messages